 Your Drug Defense Attorney Should Have Experience

 Drug crimes may be federal court or state charges.
 And Thomas Gallagher has extensive experience representing clients in both courts.
 He represented a client charged in the largest federal drug conspiracy case in Minnesota history with more than 60 co-defendants.
 The federal prosecutors alleged 50 metric tons of cocaine (about $4 Billion).

 As a Minneapolis defense attorney, drugs cases have been a large part of his practice – for decades.

 As a marijuana lawyer, Gallagher has represented many people accused of growing marijuana (cannabis) indoors.
-He has helped some avoid being charged in the first place, and has helped others avoid a criminal record of conviction, where there were no priors similar convictions.
+He has helped some avoid being charged in the first place.
+And he has helped others avoid a criminal record of conviction, where there were no prior similar convictions.

 If the investigating officers found guns when they searched and found illegal drugs, you could face additional years in prison.
 (On a related note, most drug crime convictions can destroy or impair your civil rights to firearms.)